D1H1/Cryptocurrency-Prediction-A-Comparative-Study/README.md

-# Crypto-prediction-LSTM-ARIMA-Prophet
+# Cryptocurrency Prediction: A Comparative Study of Forecasting Models
 Academic project for crypto prediction utilizing and comparing different approaches

 ![Снимок экрана от 2023-08-24 04-07-26](https://github.com/D1H1/Crypto-prediction-LSTM-ARIMA-Prophet/assets/94292673/a9604063-ae69-458c-9771-0015c154b899)

 [Original Kaggle Notebook](https://www.kaggle.com/code/davidhavrilenko/cryptocurrency-prediction-lstm-prophet-arima/notebook)

-Cryptocurrency Prediction: A Comparative Study of Forecasting Models This repository contains an in-depth academic exploration into the world of cryptocurrency price prediction, forecasting 1-day ahead using various time-series analysis methods.
+This repository contains an in-depth academic exploration into the world of cryptocurrency price prediction, forecasting 1-day ahead using various time-series analysis methods.
 The project aims to compare the effectiveness of four prominent forecasting techniques, namely:

 - LSTM (Long Short-Term Memory): A specialized recurrent neural network architecture that is well-suited to learn from the long-term dependencies of time-series data.